nmcilree/screeny/README.md

 - Install Docker
 - clone/copy git code into folder
 - build docker image by running following command from root of folder `docker build -t <your-tag-name> --no-cache .`
-- run the docker container using following command ( setting it to forward port 80 on your host to port 80 in the container ) `docker run -t -d -p 80:80 screeny
+- run the docker container using following command ( setting it to forward port 80 on your host to port 80 in the container ) docker run -t -d -p 80:80 <your-tag-name>
 - Check it's running `docker ps` - this should show the running process
 - browser to host URL/IP to download latest screengrab ( be mindful of your browser caching - perhaps adding a random querystring to the request might help )